-An appraisal does not guarantee or certify a gemstone value.
-A diamond ring appraisal does not guarantee the monetary value, given a changing market and other factors.
+An appraisal does not guarantee or certify a gemstone’s value.
+A diamond ring appraisal does not guarantee monetary value, given a changing market and other factors.
 However, the appraisal will help to understand the general value of your jewelry piece.

 It is unethical for any jeweler to provide a referral to an independent appraiser.
 An accredited independent appraiser is a guardian of the client’s interests, working on their behalf to establish an independent and objective opinion of the item’s value.

-Unlike “in-house” appraisal, an independent appraisal examines the quality of craftsmanship, materials, gemstones, it compares the accompanying certification with the existing piece and verifies that all information matches precisely.
+Unlike “in-house” appraisal, an independent appraisal examines the quality of craftsmanship, materials, and gemstones; it compares the accompanying certification with the existing piece and verifies that all information matches precisely.

-An independent appraisal is a document that identifies the item and containing a detailed description of the item accompanied by close-up images of the item from every angle.
+An independent appraisal is a document that identifies the item and contains a detailed description of the item and close-up images from every angle.
 The appraisal states the US dollar value and is signed by the examining appraiser.

 An objective appraiser will never buy, sell or trade jewelry or gemstones.
-An appraiser can neither have any financial interest in any jewelry-related business, nor be involved in sales, promotions, or offers of any jewelry.
-An accredited professional will explain the process and all related charges, as well as advise on which type of appraisal suits your needs.
+An appraiser can neither have any financial interest in any jewelry-related business nor be involved in sales, promotions or offers of any jewelry.
+An accredited professional will explain the process and all related charges and advise on which type of appraisal suits your needs.

-Contact ASA or any other organization or association to verify the appraiser’s membership prior to hiring.
+Contact ASA or any other organization or association to verify the appraiser’s membership before hiring.
 There are many reasons to hire a professional appraiser: